syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-ASP-NET-Core.md

 {% endcapture %}
 {{ codesnippet2 | OrderList_Indent_Level_1 }}

-7. Add a new action method **CreateDocument** in HomeController.cs and include the below code snippet to **create Word document** and download it.
+Step 7.
+Add a new action method **CreateDocument** in HomeController.cs and include the below code snippet to **create Word document** and download it.

 {% capture codesnippet3 %}
 {% tabs %}